ccnmtl/mediathread/README.markdown

     echo "CREATE DATABASE mediathread" | mysql -uroot -p mysql

    For Both:
-     Edit the variables in `settings_shared.py` that you need to customize for your local installation.
-     At a minimum, you will need to customize your `DATABASES` dictionary as appropriate.
+     Create a local_settings.py file in the mediathread subdirectory.
+Override the variables from `settings_shared.py` that you need to customize for your local installation At a minimum, you will need to customize your `DATABASES` dictionary as appropriate.

      For more extensive customization, you can create a deploy_specific directory to house a site-specific settings.py file: